r3bl-org/r3bl-open-core/docs/README.md

      - It is easiest to view the diagram on github.com.
      - You can open the SVG file in a browser, then go to developer options, and apply a CSS property of background color of black.

+## figma.com

+New diagrams are best created in Figma and then exported to SVG.
+Draw.io is difficult to use.

+## Videos

+You can use the [GPU screen recorder](https://github.com/flathub/com.dec05eba.gpu_screen_recorder) app for Linux to capture a video of the focused window.
+You can use the default settings and save the video as MP4 for upload into github.com & reddit.com.

+- Github.com
+  - Edit an the main [README.md](https://github.com/r3bl-org/r3bl_rs_utils#readme) file and drag and drop the MP4 file from your desktop to the editor.
+This will upload the video to github.com and generate a URL like this: TK:
+- Reddit.com
+  - TK: only upload a video & add description in a comment below it
+  - TK: don't include "xbox" in any substring (eg: flexbox)